 Price for this procedure depends on the specific implants selected and time required to do the procedure.
-An augmentation typically costs $6500 to $7900.
+A Breast Augmentation in Chicago typically costs $6500 to $7900.
 If a breast lift is needed at the same time, it may cost an additional $2000 to $3000.
 This includes all professional fees, facility fees, and implant costs.

 This depends on the patient’s breast make up.
 Those who opt for implants may choose between saline or silicone as each has its own advantages.
 Generally, patients who have low breast tissue will benefit from silicone implants; otherwise, saline implants are recommended.
 For fat transfer, the advantage is that it poses less risk since there is no introduction of foreign material in the body.
 However, the results do not last long compared to artificial implants as fat can be reabsorbed by the body.

 Negative notions about silicone started back in the early 90s when there were cases of leakage and complications.
 With today’s advancements in engineering, the silicone-based shells are made durable and safe, and have been proven so by the FDA.
 Today, in fact, silicone is more preferred than saline since they feel more natural.
 The rates of reported complications have significantly decreased in the last decade.